 Once the roux has come together you want to add in chicken stock and milk.
 It is best to first add in the stock slowly, whisking well to incorporate and prevent lumps.
 Once combined add in the milk and seasoning and whisk until mixture comes to a boil and thickens up.
 It will only take a few minutes.

-Step Three: Use Condensed Cream of Chicken Soup
+To Use Homemade Cream of Chicken Soup

-How to Make Gluten Free Cream of Chicken Soup
+Gluten-Free Cream of Chicken Soup

 For a gluten-free version of Homemade Cream of Chicken Soup, use 1:1 Gluten Free Flour blend in place of regular flour.
 I have done this many times with great success.

-How to Make Dairy Free Cream of Chicken Soup
+Dairy-Free Cream of Chicken Soup

 Homemade Cream of Chicken Soup